kumahq/kuma-website/docs/README.md

 :::

 ::: slot feature-focus-2-content
-### Connectivity with no boundaries
+### Kubernetes and universal mode

 With Kuma you can build service connectivity and Service Meshes across a large variety of platforms and clouds.
-Platform agnostic by nature, Kuma supports modern Kubernetes environments and Virtual Machine workloads in the same cluster, with no effort.
+Platform agnostic by nature, Kuma supports modern Kubernetes environments and Universal VM workloads in the same cluster, with no effort.

-* K8s + VM native
+* Kubernetes, VMs and Bare Metal
-* Ingress and esh
+* Multi K8s-Namespace and Multi-Cloud support
-* HA, Distributed, Multicloud
+* For both North-South and East-West traffic
 :::

 ::: slot feature-focus-2-diagram